 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-WaterOne is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+Lead in drinking water is primarily from materials and components associated with private service lines and home plumbing.
+WaterOne is responsible for providing high quality drinking water, but cannot control the variety of materials used in customers' plumbing components.
+We have no indication that lead is a concern in this service area; however, if water has been sitting in pipes for several hours, those who are worried about lead can reduce their potential for lead exposure by flushing their taps for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you are concerned about lead in your drinking water, testing methods and steps you can take to minimize exposure are available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.